cacophony-wj/LeS/MODGUIDE.md

 by HeirofTheSeptims - [Patreon Link](https://www.patreon.com/tyro/)

 "You may now put any craftable staff enchantment on any unenchanted staff you possess (Including those added by mods, with one exception.
-See compatibility on the Patreon Page."
+See compatibility (on the Patreon Page.)"